CEDoromal/DegenToken/README.md

 This project serves the purpose of fulfilling a requirement for ETH + AVAX PROOF: Intermediate EVM Course of Metacrafters

-This project demonstrates the creation and deployment of an ERC20 token to the AVAX Fuji Testnet.
+This project demonstrates the creation and deployment of an ERC20 token to the Avalanche Fuji Testnet.

-The contract is already deployed to AVAX Fuji Testnet. **The address of the contract is `0x05ffE580F4BE567E4C4d0032AE155EA69C187060`.**
+The contract is already deployed to Avalanche Fuji Testnet. **The address of the contract is `0x05ffE580F4BE567E4C4d0032AE155EA69C187060`.**

 ## Getting Started